 Can Ducks Lay More Than 1 Egg A Day?

-No, eggs only lay 1 egg during a 24 hour period.
+No, ducks only lay 1 egg during a 24-hour period.

 What Color Are Duck Eggs?